Multi-language websites: all you need to know

 0 min read

 If you are reading this article, chances are that you are thinking about turning your website into a multilingual one.
-Perhaps you would like to branch out to different markets, or you are aware that many of your existing customers have a different native language than the one your content is written in.
+Perhaps you would like to branch out to different markets, or you are aware that many of your existing customers have a different native language than the one you are using for your website.

 Pros of a multi-language website